 Oven baked salmon topped with a combination of sun-dried tomatoes and pinenuts.

-3 Tbsp pine nuts
+- 3 tablespoons pine nuts

-1/4 tsp salt
+- 1/4 teaspoon salt

-2 Tbsp bread crumbs
+- 2 tablespoons Japanese style Panko bread crumbs

-Preheat oven to 450 degrees.
+Preheat oven to 425 degrees F.

 In a food processor combine tomatoes, pine nuts, salt and cheese.
 Blend until you get a fine mixture and then stir in the bread crumbs.